 I grew up in Canada, hating computers.
 I had a Commodore Vic 20, and used to curse those cassette tapes when I'd make a typing mistake while "recording."
 My favorite thing about the Commodore 64 was Moon Patrol – I don't think I did much else with it.
 My first real computer was a 486; it ran Windows 95, but barely.
 I still remember the hours-long process of upgrading from Windows 3.11 for Workgroups using a stack of, what, 23 3.5" floppy disks?

 You can read more sordid details about how I became a dork in these two blog posts:

 But essentially I have been evolving in the same position for over 13 years.
 I first came to work for Eric Picard (twitter) in Rhode Island immediately after graduating in 1997.
-The company name changed from Waterworks Interactive, to 9th Square, to Bluestreak, before finally being absorbed by One to One Interactive in 2007.
+The company name changed from Waterworks Interactive, to 9th Square, to Bluestreak, before finally being acquired by One to One Interactive in 2007.
 And the office I've called "home" has moved from several locations in Newport, to Middletown, to Providence, and finally to Charlestown (a quaint little area just north of Boston).
 But it has still felt like a single job to me, even though I have expanded my skillset and responsibilities there.